eclab/grains/README.md

 A warpable LFO with pulse (with pulse width), warpable saw/tri/ramp, and warpable sine waves, with a wide range of rates.
 Can be reset, and outputs a sync trigger.
 Requires Mozzi.

 Status: Working.
 However GRAINS can only reach about 4V, so it goes about 0-4V or so.

+## Memoir

+A real-time CV recorder.
+Can record between 4 and 32 seconds (depending on desired resolution) of CV information and an accompanying track of gate/trigger information.
+Requires Mozzi.

+Status: Working.

 ## MIDI